 Just 57 rooms beside Tokyo Station, the smallest Four Seasons in Asia.
-Reopens after a comprehensive renovation in spring 2026 with new mid-century interiors and the three-Michelin-starred SÉZANNE intact.
+Reopened in spring 2026 after an André Fu redesign, with the acclaimed restaurant SÉZANNE on the seventh floor.

 "Four Seasons' original Tokyo property (2002), 57 rooms only, the most-intimate Tokyo Five-Star, Pacific Century Place."

-Why this rank, Four Seasons Hotel Tokyo at Marunouchi opened in October 2002 at the Pacific Century Place tower above Tokyo Station - 57 rooms only, the smallest Tokyo Five-Star and one of the smallest Four Seasons globally.
-The property occupies floors 3-7 with a staff-to-guest ratio approaching 3:1 at full occupancy - the structural backbone of the property's service depth.
+Why this rank: Four Seasons Hotel Tokyo at Marunouchi opened in October 2002 at the Pacific Century Place tower above Tokyo Station - 57 rooms only, the smallest Tokyo Five-Star and one of the smallest Four Seasons globally.
+The property occupies floors 3-7 with a famously high staff-to-guest ratio - the structural backbone of the property's service depth.
 The Marunouchi location puts the Imperial Palace gardens five minutes by foot and Ginza six minutes by Metro.
-Restaurant: Motif (international all-day) and Maru (sushi counter) are the property's compact F&B program.
-The Marunouchi Lounge runs the bar program.
+Restaurant: Sézanne, the celebrated French restaurant, and the all-day brasserie and patisserie Maison Marunouchi are the property's compact F&B program.
 The Spa at Four Seasons Marunouchi across two floors operates the smallest pool of any major Tokyo luxury hotel but compensates with treatment-room depth.
-The Imperial Suite at 132 sq m commands the corner of the building.
+The largest of the 57 keys is a top-floor corner suite looking onto Tokyo Station.
 The intimate scale and the Tokyo Station adjacency are the property's defining differentiators.
 Best for business travel where Tokyo Station-Shinkansen access matters, smaller-scale luxury preference, and Four Seasons loyalty.

-"Just 57 rooms above Tokyo Station, the smallest Four Seasons in Asia and the most personally-served.
-Three-Michelin-star SÉZANNE under one roof.
-The boutique five-star that closed for two years to come back better in spring 2026."
+"Just 57 rooms above Tokyo Station, the smallest Four Seasons in Asia and among the most personally served.
+The acclaimed SÉZANNE under one roof.
+A boutique five-star whose guest floors closed for an André Fu renovation and reopened in spring 2026."

 The Four Seasons Hotel Tokyo at Marunouchi opened in 2002 and reopens, after a comprehensive twenty-four-month renovation, on 29 April 2026.
 It occupies floors 1, 3, and 4, 7 of the Pacific Century Place tower, directly opposite the Yaesu South entrance to Tokyo Station, two minutes' walk to the JR ticket gates and three to the Marunouchi central towers.
 With just 57 rooms, it is the smallest Four Seasons property in Asia and one of the smallest in the brand's worldwide portfolio.
 The scale is the entire point, service runs at near-private-villa ratios, the lift system is essentially private, and there is no formal check-in queue at any hour.